avitial/people-counter-app/writeup.md

       FPS:                  4.90        99.69     1933.31
       Model File Size (MB): 18.99       17.19     9.46

-To run the Jupyter notebook it is necessary to source the environment variables for OpenVINO prior starting the notebook, otherwise there will be an exception thrown by the interpreter.
+To run the Jupyter notebook it is necessary to source the environment variables for OpenVINO prior starting the Jupyter notebook, otherwise there will be an exception thrown by the interpreter when reaching the OpenVINO Inference Engine section.
 Steps to run the file as follows:
   - Open Linux terminal and source OpenVINO environment variables: $ source /opt/intel/openvino/bin/setupvars.sh
   - Start notebook: $ jupyter notebook
   - Run object_detection-tf-openvino.ipynb within webapp in browser